PetrCala/artma-dt/README.md

 1. There are two options of running the script:

-- **Use a script runner** - You can run the code in an aesthetic way using the R script `script_runner_master_thesis_cala.R`.
+- **Use a script runner** - You can run the code in an aesthetic way using the R script `script_runner.R`.
   First, modify the parameters within the `user_parameters.yaml` file as you see fit, but in line with the guidelines from the next step.
 Then, simply run the code.
-- **Use the main script** - You can also run the main code by directly calling the `main_master_thesis_cala.R` file.
+- **Use the main script** - You can also run the main code by directly calling the `main.R` file.
 The disadvantage of this approach (when working with RStudio) is that unnecessary code will be printed into the console.
 If you are calling this file from the terminal, things will work as intended.
   As with the script runner, make sure to modify the within the parameters `user_parameters.yaml` file as you see fit, and in doing so follow the guidelines from step 2.

 2. Guidelines for parameter modification: